sybila/biodivine-ui-components/README.md

 npm run storybook:build
 ```

+**After each commit, the result of `storybook:build` is deployed to github pages at `https://sybila.github.io/biodivine-ui-components/$BRANCH_NAME`.
+This way, you can explore the current state of the project or share it with someone externally.**

 #### Minor notes

-Currently, `skipLibCheck` is enabled due to [this issue](https://github.com/withastro/astro/issues/5061).
+Currently, `skipLibCheck` is enabled in `tsconfig.json` due to [this issue](https://github.com/withastro/astro/issues/5061).
 Not sure if this ever gets resolved, so for now we are stuck with this setting.